Biocide monograph

 - meet the specified minimum in-use concentrations, expressed as parts per million (ppm)

-Table 1 applies to all biocides.
+Table 1 applies to all biocides except surface sanitizers for use in food premises (SSFPs).
 Table 2 specifies an additional active ingredient for biocides intended only for use in toilet bowls.
+Table 3 applies exclusively to SSFP claims, as defined in subsection 70(3) of the Biocides Regulations.

-Your biocide must meet the efficacy parameters specified in tables 1 and 2, based on the active ingredient(s) and minimum in-use concentrations.
+Your biocide must meet the efficacy parameters specified in tables 1, 2 or 3, based on the active ingredient(s) and minimum in-use concentrations.
 These include:

 - contact times